HoloLib

 Curvature scale.

-The DriveCurves shape the stick response, a deadzone kills drift near center, and the curve multiplier makes small inputs gentler for fine control while still letting you floor it.
-There's also an optional DriveCorrection that holds your heading when you let go of the turn stick, so the robot doesn't slowly rotate off course while you're just translating.
+The DriveCurves shape the stick response.
+The deadzone kills drift near center, minimum_output is the floor once you're past the deadzone so the wheels actually break loose, and the curve multiplier makes small inputs gentler for fine control while still letting you floor it.
+The DriveCorrection holds your heading when you let go of the turn stick, so the robot doesn't slowly rotate off course while you're just translating.

 The motion handler

-• **waitUntilDone()**, wait for everything queued to finish.
-This is your main tool for "do these moves, then continue."
+• **waitUntilDone()**, block until the running motion finishes.
+This is your main tool for "do this move, then continue."

 The Pose EKF